vbrusca/ZigMatrixUtils/guides/reduce_matrices_1.md

 26
 </pre>

 Next on line 15 we call the rdcXmtx function and reduce the matrix to row eschelon form.
 The result of the operation is stored in b.
 We're going to look right into the matrices and ignore that value but this is a good spot for an assertion if your writing a unit test.
 On line 18 we print the matrix and the contents are listed on lines 23 - 25.
+Note that the output is from the <b>printXmtx<b> function.

 <pre>
 27  std.debug.print("Matrix Ret:\n", .{});